abingdonpta/abingdonpta/content/about/roles.md

 More information about School Plan Advisory Committees can be found on [APS Policy B-3.6.36](https://go.boarddocs.com/vsba/arlington/Board.nsf/files/AZ2VS7621799/$file/B-3.6.36%20School%20Plan%20Advisory%20Committees.pdf).

+## 📣 Communications Role Descriptions

+### 📱 Social Media

+The Abingdon PTA maintains a Twitter account and a Facebook page.
+The Social Media Coordinator uses these accounts to share information about PTA activities, as well as to share pertinent updates from Abingdon and from APS.

+- **Location**: Home
+- **Time of day**: Any, but some daytime availability would be a plus
+- **Months**: Year-round

+### 📰 Newsletter

+The Cardinal Courier is the PTA's weekly e-newsletter, distributed via Constant Contact.
+It is the main way that the PTA updates families on PTA activities.

+The Newsletter Coordinator helps to gather updates from other PTA coordinators for inclusion in the newsletter, and drafts original content as well.

+The newsletter typically goes out on Tuesdays.
+We try to have a Friday deadline for new content to give the Newsletter Coordinator time to assemble the newsletter and get it translated.

+- **Location**: Home
+- **Time of day**: Any
+- **Months**: Year-round

+### 🖥️ Website

+The website administrator maintains this very website, adding and updating content when necessary.

+- **Location**: Home
+- **Time of day**: Any
+- **Months**: Year-round

+### ☎️ Directory

+The Abingdon PTA is responsible for creating a student directory.
+It contains information for only those families who have opted in to share such information with the PTA via the checkbox on the Annual Online Verification Process that all families complete annually.

+The Directory Coordinator collects and organizes student and family data as provided by the school registrar and formats the information to prepare for inclusion in the online student directory.

+- **Location**: Home
+- **Time of day**: Any
+- **Months**: September to November

+### 🖼️ Graphic Designer

+The Graphic Designer(s) designs PTA flyers.

+- **Location**: Home
+- **Time of day**: Any
+- **Months**: Year-round

+### 📄 Photocopying Flyers

+Abingdon students typically bring home to their parents a paper folder from the school each Tuesday (the "Tuesday folder") containing work that they have done in the previous week, as well as various flyers and other updates from the school.
+These may include updates from the PTA, including flyers for upcoming events.
+Many parents learn about PTA events from flyers placed in the Tuesday folders.

+We need volunteers to photocopy PTA flyers on Monday mornings and to distribute the appropriate number of flyers to each classroom teachers' mailbox.
+(The classroom teachers then place the flyers in each student's Tuesday folder.)
+Occasionally, copies may need to be made on a Friday before a holiday on Monday.

+It is ideal to have at least two people in this role, if not more, to ensure coverage each week.
+While we have many ways of sharing information with families, paper flyers are still the best way to get a message across to the most people.

+- **Location**: School
+- **Time of day**: School day
+- **Months**: Year-round

+### 🌎 Translators

+Translators help the PTA by translating emails and flyers into other languages that are commonly spoken by Abingdon families.
+Approximately 160 families at Abingdon speak Spanish at home, and many families speak Arabic, Amharic, and Mongolian at home.

+Translators may also help us translate live PTA meetings if they are able to do so, though this is not necessary.
+We would be grateful for any help that a translator is able to provide.

+- **Location**: Home
+- **Time of day**: Any
+- **Months**: Year-round

 ## 🎉 Event Descriptions

 ### 👋 Back to School Picnic